 In a 1984 study by Craig, Allara, and Colasanti, the researchers gave concentrations of CBN to cats over nine days.
 Although a single dose had little effect on the cats’ intraocular pressure, chronic use caused a marked reduction in tension.
 The research team concluded that CBN was potentially useful for glaucoma.

-An earlier study, conducted by Karler, Cely, and Turkanis in 1974, found that CBN was a useful anticonvulsant.
-They tested the compound, along with several other cannabinoids, on mice that had undergone a maximal electroshock test.
+An earlier study conducted by Karler, Cely, and Turkanis in 1974 found that CBN was a useful anticonvulsant.
+They tested the compound and several other cannabinoids on mice that had undergone a maximal electroshock test.
 The team determined that CBN was one of the most effective treatments with a ‘peak effect’ time of around two hours after administration.

 What Is CBN Oil?

-Its chemical structure has only slight differences to that of THC.
+CBN’s chemical structure has only slight differences from that of THC.
 You can also use a plant’s CBN content to get an estimate of how old it is.

 If you intend to extract CBN from a plant, make sure you wait beyond the standard harvest time before proceeding.
 When the trichomes turn amber or yellow, you should be good to go.
 Please remember that CBN’s boiling point is 365 degrees Fahrenheit, slightly higher than that of THC.
-Realistically, you should look for CBN oil or related products from companies with expertise in aging, curing, and drying buds.
+Realistically, it would help if you looked for CBN oil or related products from companies with expertise in aging, curing, and drying buds.

 Final Thoughts on Cannabinol (CBN)

 Although most of our attention appears to be on THC and CBD, we should not overlook CBN.
-Experts consider it to be one of the best sedatives on the planet.
-Also, since it only has around 10% of THC’s psychoactive effects, it won’t get you high.
+Experts consider it one of the best sedatives on the planet.
+Also, since it only has around 10% of THC’s intoxicating effects, it won’t get you high.
 If you wish to try CBN, then allow your marijuana to go stale so its THC can degrade to CBN.

 It is important to note that a CBN high makes you feel groggy and disoriented at times.
 Therefore, it is best to look for high-CBN products online.
-Cannabinol may be useful for people with insomnia due to its potent sedative effects.
+Cannabinol is potentially useful for people with insomnia due to its potent sedative effects.
 CBN could also have anticonvulsant, anti-inflammatory, and antibacterial properties, which makes it a multi-faceted cannabinoid.